Cross-Domain Few-Shot Segmentation via Ordinary Differential Equations over Time Intervals: Related Works

-Prototype matching-based methods introduce masked average pooling \cite{FSS-SG-One-2020}, normalized masked average pooling \cite{FSS-AMP-2019} or multi-frequency pooling \cite{FSS-Wen-2024} to generate a prototype or several prototypes for each category (represented as feature vectors) based on the support image features \cite{FSS-Dong-2018}.
-Subsequently, pixel-level dense prediction for the target category is achieved by matching the prototypes of target category with the query image features using techniques such as prototype alignment regularization \cite{FSS-PANet-2019}, cosine similarity \cite{FSS-Nguyen-2019}, cross-reference mechanism \cite{FSS-CRNet-2020} and self-support matching \cite{FSS-SSP-2022}.
-To generate multiple prototypes for each class, the $K$-means clustering \cite{FSS-Liu-2020}, prototype mixture models \cite{FSS-PMMs-2020}, and dividing mechanism \cite{FSS-Lang-2024} are introduced to transform support image features into multiple prototypes with diverse attributes.
-Feature fusion-based methods combine query and support features or fuse more useful informations into query and support features to make more reliable predictions.
-To combine query and support features, prior masks \cite{FSS-PFENET2022}, complementary features learning manner \cite{FSS-APANet-2023}, Intermediate Prototype Mining Transformer (IPMT) \cite{FSS-Liu-2022a}, cross-attention and self-attention mechanisms \cite{FSS-FECANet-2023} are introduced.
-For fusing more useful informations, 4D convolution-based multi-scale feature fusion \cite{FSS-Min-2021}, Non-Target Region Eliminating (NTRE) \cite{FSS-Liu-2022b}, Cross-Referenced Decoder (CRD) \cite{FSS-HPA2023}, conditional Gaussian enhancement \cite{FSS-Ni-2025}, the prompt-driven scheme which is called “Prompt and Transfer” \cite{FSS-Bi-2025} are proposed, and the large language models (LLMs) are applied \cite{FSS-Zhu-2025}.
+Prototype matching-based methods introduce masked average pooling \cite{FSS-SG-One-2020}, normalized masked average pooling \cite{FSS-AMP-2019}, or multi-frequency pooling \cite{FSS-Wen-2024} to generate a prototype or several prototypes for each category (represented as feature vectors) based on the support image features \cite{FSS-Dong-2018}.
+Subsequently, pixel-level dense prediction for the target category is achieved by matching the prototypes of the target category with query image features using techniques such as prototype alignment regularization \cite{FSS-PANet-2019}, cosine similarity \cite{FSS-Nguyen-2019}, cross-reference mechanism \cite{FSS-CRNet-2020}, and self-support matching \cite{FSS-SSP-2022}.
+To generate multiple prototypes for each class, the $K$-means clustering \cite{FSS-Liu-2020}, prototype mixture models \cite{FSS-PMMs-2020} and dividing mechanism \cite{FSS-Lang-2024} are introduced to transform support image features into multiple prototypes with diverse attributes.
+Feature fusion-based methods combine query and support features or fuse more useful information into query and support features to make more reliable predictions.
+To combine the query and support features, prior masks \cite{FSS-PFENET2022}, complementary feature learning manners \cite{FSS-APANet-2023}, Intermediate Prototype Mining Transformer (IPMT) \cite{FSS-Liu-2022a}, the cross-attention and self-attention mechanisms \cite{FSS-FECANet-2023}, and intermediate prototypes \cite{FSS-Liu2025} are introduced.
+To further fuse more useful information, 4D convolution-based multi-scale feature fusion \cite{FSS-Min-2021}, Non-Target Region Elimination (NTRE) \cite{FSS-Liu-2022b}, Cross-Referenced Decoder (CRD) \cite{FSS-HPA2023}, conditional Gaussian enhancement \cite{FSS-Ni-2025}, and the prompt-driven scheme “Prompt and Transfer” \cite{FSS-Bi-2025} are proposed.
+Subsequently, the textual cues \cite{FSS-Nandam2025} and large language models (LLMs) \cite{FSS-Zhu-2025, FSS-Karimi2025} are applied.
 Pixel-matching-based methods have benefited from recent advances in computing hardware.
-These methods enable the extension of one or several prototypes to the pixel level via agent matching decoder \cite{FSS-Wang-2022}, cycle-consistent attention mechanism \cite{FSS-Zhang-2021}, scaled-cosine (SC) mechanism \cite{FSS-Xu-2023} and hierarchical dense correlation distillation \cite{FSS-Peng-2023} for a more comprehensive representation of target features.
+These methods enable the extension of one or several prototypes to the pixel level via agent matching decoder \cite{FSS-Wang-2022}, cycle-consistent attention mechanism \cite{FSS-Zhang-2021}, scaled-cosine (SC) mechanism \cite{FSS-Xu-2023}, and hierarchical dense correlation distillation \cite{FSS-Peng-2023} for a more comprehensive representation of features.